Fall 2004 Enrollment Analysis ECC Summary

 Headcount and FTES

-Analysis of the total student population in fall 2003 showed that 67% were continuing students, 7% were first-time freshmen, 7% were first-time transfers, 15% were returning students (left the district for more than one year and returned in fall 2003), and 4% were current high school students.
-In comparison with fall 2002, the proportion of first-time freshmen decreased by about 2% in fall 2003; however, the proportion of continuing students increased by 10%.
-Demographic distributions of other variables were also examined.
-Results showed most demographics did not change with the exception of a slight increase in the proportion of African American and white students from fall 2002 to fall 2003.
+Analysis of the total student population in fall 2004 showed that 69% were continuing students, 6% were first-time freshmen, 6% were first-time transfers, and 11% were returning students (left the district for more than one year and returned in fall 2004).
+The proportion of continuing students increased slightly from fall 2003 (67%).
+Most demographics did not change with the exception of a slight increase in the proportion of Latinos from fall 2003 (34%) to fall 2004 (37%).

 New Student Enrollment by Service Area

-New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen decreased from City College service area as well as non-district service areas.
-Enrollment of first-time transfers also decreased from the City College service area.
+New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen decreased slightly in the college service areas.

 In terms of residency status, 98% of all students were California residents.
 Non-residents accounted for 2% of the total student population.

 Student enrollment change by subject area was also examined.
 Only subject areas with 50 or more students in fall 2004 were included in this analysis.
 The top three subject areas with the largest enrollment increases were: (1) Psychology, 56%; (2) Child Development, 36%; and (3) Black Studies, 16%.
 The top three subject areas with the largest enrollment decreases were: (1) Physical Science, -39%; (2) Real Estate, -27%; and (3) Mathematics, -23%.

 Of the first-time freshmen who were enrolled at ECC in fall 2003 as of census (N=45), 40% persisted to fall 2004.
 This rate is higher than the rate for fall 2003 (33% persisted from fall 2002 to fall 2003).